Model 1115u - 1:1 Isolation - Suppression Balun, 1.5-54 Mhz, 3kW KIT

 The venerable 1:1 isolation/choke balun is the first of our new line of DIY kits.
 All components are the same as those used in our ready made units.
 The completed balun will have an SO-239 for both input and output.

 mil spec Teflon insulated hi power coax 2.4" ferrite toroid Two Nickel / Teflon / Gold coax connectors All stainless hardware Zip ties for securing coax to toroid Short piece of coax to use for practice stripping the jacket.
-We even provide two types of ring terminal for connecting the shield depending on your building preference.
+Two types of ring terminal for easy connection to the shield of the SO-239.

 This is a very easy, straight forward build and can be completed by anyone that has built any type of kit or soldered their own coax connectors.

 This is an outstanding addition to the Balun Designs line of common mode suppression baluns and was developed working in collaboration Fair Rite products, a major ferrite producer.
 The resulting characteristics of this balun make it what we consider to be the best single core 1:1 common mode suppression balun available today.
 Looking at the choking impedance (click on righthand thumbnail graph below) you can see why we feel this way.
 Notice how the level of choking impedance ramps up very quickly developing 3100 ohms on 160m and continues at even higher levels across the full HF spectrum.
 This is a very difficult level to reach at low frequencies, but even harder for a single core balun to achieve and maintain.
 In addition, the SWR, transformation and return loss are near perfect.
 This balun is truly exceptional for a single core design and is the most versatile unit on the market today.
 Also available in alternate connector configurations in our model 1115 which utilizes the same outstanding winding configuration.

 N connectors and mounting options are available in "Accessories & Connectors" section of our website